The 11 Best SaaS Integration Platforms in 2026

 The average organization uses 106 SaaS apps, meaning work is disjointed by default.
-Every workflow needs to push data and work items from tool to tool to tool.
+Every workflow needs to push data and work items from tool, to tool, to tool.
 This can create devastating misunderstandings and push projects past their deadlines.
+Software integrations close the gaps between these platforms, and SaaS integration platforms are delivered the same way many of these tools are; you pay a monthly subscription or annual contract and they’re delivered over the cloud.
+These tools range from simple automations to deep, complex enterprise platforms.

 What are SaaS integration platforms?